 Jayme Collins is a scholar, writer, and audio producer.
 She studies poetry, land use, climate change, and archives.
 She tells stories about communities and cultures navigating environmental change.

-Jayme is currently a Postdoctoral Research Associate in the High Meadows Environmental Institute at Princeton University where she is a project leader at Blue Lab.
+Jayme is currently the Public Humanities Teaching Fellow at Northwestern’s Kaplan Institute for the Humanities.
+She joined Northwestern from Princeton, where she was a Postdoctoral Research Associate in the High Meadows Environmental Institute and a project leader at Blue Lab.
 She has a PhD in English Literature from Northwestern University.
+She writes and produces an audio documentary series called Archival Ecologies.

 WRITING